Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto-virtual-replication-customer-to-ovhcloud/guide.en-gb.md

 > [!warning]
 >
-> When enabling Zerto, you may notice a VM named `Z-VRAH` in your inventory.
+> When enabling Zerto, a `Z-VRAH` VM may appear in your inventory.
-> This VM is automatically deployed by OVHcloud to set up the encrypted tunnel between your infrastructures.
+> This deployment is **not systematic**; it depends notably on the data volume to process.
-> It is **essential for the service to work correctly** and **must not be modified or deleted**.
+> If present, it is essential to the service and **must not be modified or deleted**.

 #### Troubleshooting